Chart Color Schemes

 Miles - Wandoan faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 16.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 14.2%, followed by graduate diplomas (1.1%) and postgraduate qualifications (1.0%).
-Trade and technical skills are prominent, with 40.6% of residents aged 15+ holding vocational credentials - advanced diplomas (10.0%) and certificates (30.6%).
+The area's university qualification rate is 16.3%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 14.2%, followed by graduate diplomas (1.1%) and postgraduate qualifications (1.0%).
+Vocational credentials are prominent, with 40.6% of residents aged 15+ holding them - advanced diplomas at 10.0% and certificates at 30.6%.
+Educational participation is high, with 31.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education